Discover more from International Generalist

 When you write by hand, you’re exerting force on an object in a very accurate manner.
 You’re not doing the macro-motion of throwing a ball, but making tiny movements in order to draw circles on paper.

-According to an article by Mark Mont-Williams, this has a high impact on hand-eye coordination and related activities, such as playing ball sports, using cutlery or tying shoelaces.
+According to an article by Mark Mont-Williams3, this has a high impact on hand-eye coordination and related activities, such as playing ball sports, using cutlery or tying shoelaces.
 While this may be of limited usefulness for adults, it’s highly important for children’s development (and for anyone trying to pick up a new sport).

 Handwriting has great UX design.